kjgarza/nightingale/README.md

 python nightingale.py

-Is A bigger than B?
+Is A more importan than B?
 A:  ['MLA citation format duplicates the publisher name for some DOIs\n']
 B:  ['Improve error message from json api\n']
 T